 Johnson & Johnson Stops Selling Talc-Based Baby Powder In U.S. And Canada

-Johnson & Johnson will stop selling talcum-based baby powder in the U.S. and Canada after paying out billions of dollars in lost legal battles over claims the product causes cancer.
+Johnson & Johnson will stop selling talcum-based baby powder in the U.S. and Canada after being ordered to pay out billions of dollars in lost legal battles over claims the product causes cancer.

 The company made the announcement Tuesday.
 It denied allegations that the powder is responsible for health problems.